How Often Do You Need to Replace Smoke Detectors?

 Changing smoke detectors is relatively fast, which makes the labor cost low.
 Also, you can buy new detectors for $20 or less, so the total replacement cost is very reasonable.
 When you compare that to the value of the lives of your family, updating your smoke detectors is a bargain.

 Some homeowners can change their own smoke detectors by just unplugging the old and plugging in the new.
-However, if you need assistance with the wiring or in reaching them at a high location, give us a call.
+However, if you need assistance with a hardwired smoke detector or in reaching a smoke detector at a high location, give us a call.
 We’ll be glad to help with any electrical issues you have.

 For additional information, visit the National Fire Protection Association.